HomeArticles > Best Budget Break Ideas for a Trip to Canberra

 Immerse yourself in Australian and internationally renowned artworks at the National Gallery of Australia.
 If you want to refresh your knowledge of Australia’s most defining moments, head on over to the National Museum of Australia, which is a sight to behold with its exterior alone.
 Both attractions have free entry to their general galleries, and your visit can be rounded off with a frothy cup of coffee at their on-site cafes or by having a stroll through their beautifully curated gift shops.

 You can also visit other major attractions that boast free entry, like the Australian War Memorial, National Portrait Gallery, the National Library of Australia, and the Museum of Australian Democracy at Old Parliament House.
+Tip: Hire a bike from the Canberra and Region Visitors Centre and explore the lakeside attractions at your own pace.

 An exterior of a Chinese restaurant serving dumplings in the CBD